shashank-srikant/shashank-srikant.github.io/_pages/about.md

 <p>ವಂದನೆಗಳು .I'm currently a Ph.D. candidate in computer science at <a href="http://www.csail.mit.edu/">CSAIL, MIT</a>.</p>

 <p>I am interested in the intersection of machine learning, program analysis, and cognitive neuroscience.
-I want to understand how programs are represented - both by our brains and by machines.
+I want to understand how programs are represented - both by our brains and by machines. <small><a href="https://shashank-srikant.github.io/bio.txt">[Third person bio]</a></small>
 </p>

 <p>Before grad school, I was a senior research engineer at Aspiring Minds' <a target="_blank" href="http://research.aspiringminds.com">research lab</a>.